 2. Add supersets to your back training

-There isn't any better way to make your back training more athletic than supersetting back movements with other body part movements.
-Workouts like the push-pull superset (bench press - push) followed immediately by a variation of the bentover row (pull) is extremely effective in this regard.
-Supersets have a number of benefits, including burning more fat due to your elevated heart rate and adding extra muscle to your frame in a shorter amount of time by working them so hard that they're shocked into growth.
+For time-efficient back work, superset it with something else: go straight from one move to another with no rest.
+The classic is the push-pull superset (technically known as 'antagonistic'), which involves a pressing variation (bench press, press-up, dumbbell bench press) with a pull (pullup, row, inverted row).
+Besides, supersets have a number of benefits, including burning more fat due to your elevated heart rate and adding extra muscle to your frame in a shorter amount of time by working them so hard that they're shocked into growth.

 3. Row more, row better